 Fresh sushi at the Pai night market

-The Sai Ngam Hot Spring is one of my favourite locations in Pai to spend a few hours away from the city centre.
-Sai Ngam Hot Spring is surrounded by a lush, green forest inside the national park just 25-minutes north of Pai.
+The Sai Ngam Hot Spring is one of my favorite things to do in Pai and to spend a few hours away from the city center.
+Sai Ngam Hot Spring is surrounded by a lush, green forest inside the national park.

 ARRIVING AT SAI NGAM HOT SPRING

-As you turn off the main road to head down to Sai Ngam Hot Spring, you’ll be stopped at a checkpoint at the beginning of the national park.
-There is an entrance fee of 200 Baht per person and a further 20 Baht per scooter/vehicle.
+As you turn off the main road to head down to Sai Ngam Hot Spring, you’ll be stopped at a checkpoint at the beginning of the national park to pay the 230 Baht National Park Fee.

 Sai Ngam Hot Spring – Things to do in Pai